-What is maths?
+What is the intent and purpose of maths?

 What does it look like at Lynsted and Norton?

 We aim to provide a practical broadly balanced mathematics curriculum.
-We place a high priority on mathematical skills and, like English, teach maths in specific lessons with a range of opportunities to practice skills such as five-a-day, times tables practice outside of this.
+We place a high priority on mathematical skills and, like English, teach maths in specific daily lessons with a range of opportunities to practice skills such as times tables practice outside of this.

 Children are taught a progressive curriculum, with areas re- visted throughout the year.
 In order to achieve the objectives, pupils learn by using concrete manipulatives like the ones shown below.

 With an aim that pupils are confident using abstract methods too.